My Father Left Everything to My Stepmother

 A: This is an unfortunate circumstance, not at all uncommon.
 Our firm receives several calls each year from people in a similar position who want to explore how they may challenge their loved one’s last Will.
 We’re sorry to say that it sounds as though your father left everything to his wife, who then decided to leave her possessions to other family members when she passed away.

 Contesting a Will

 Q: Could I contest my dad’s Will if he left everything to my step-mom?

 A: Yes, but the task will not be easy.
+There are rights the surviving spouse has.
 Sadly, you are not automatically entitled to inherit your parents’ assets.
 Step-parent arrangements may be one of the most challenging and least understood aspects of Trust and Will law.
 Many different scenarios can play out due to people not having a solid estate plan at the outset or not discussing financial matters that tend to cause tension in marriages.

 It is necessary to identify how an asset is owned before determining whether you can contest its transfer to a step-parent.
 For instance, assets owned by your parent and step-parent jointly will be transferred automatically to the step-parent.
 Probate is not needed, and the assets are not subject to a trust or will-they pass according to California law.

 Even though joint tenancy assets can be challenged, it is usually much harder than contesting a trust.
 Providing convincing evidence is somewhat difficult.
 Thus, it is not easy to challenge a step-parent to take over a property.

 To contest the entire Will or Trust, you need a valid reason.
 One must prove that the testator had no mental capacity or was coerced into making changes (such as altering their estate distribution) or that the Will or trust didn’t meet state regulations and is thus not legal.
 In a trust, there is a trustee or co-trustee’s, and an executor for the Will.